Tomato Companion Plants

 Chives grow pretty quickly and can be divided in the spring or fall so can have them all over your garden!

-Chives in a spring garden
+Chives growing in a spring garden acting as a companion plant for tomatoes.

 Calendula